- Day 2 of 298

 Apparently the parade is commemorating the 70th Anniversary of the War of Resistance against Japan and the war against Facism.
 It doesn’t mean anything to me and I wonder if it is just a propaganda tool.
 But I’m pretty keen to avoid conflict with the soldiers, so I retire to the seated areas to wait it out.

-I explore the terminal.
-There’s a small grocery store nearby, so I commiserate with some Chongqing Strange-Taste Horsebeans and half a litre of Zaebringer Hefeweizen.
+Spotting a small grocery store nearby, I commiserate with some Chongqing Strange-Taste Horsebeans and half a litre of Zaebringer Hefeweizen.
 As a Kiwi, it’s always a novelty to be able to drink in public, especially at breakfast time.
 Perhaps I just never grew up!

 Despite the influx of troops, the terminal is mostly empty.
 I do a little people watching but soon get bored with it.
 I find myself staring at a huge pot in the center of the room and thinking of my ex, back in New Zealand.
 Then I start checking out all the pretty girls that are walking past.
 And then I realise that the beer is kicking in, and the jet lag.